The-Nazara-Project/Nazara/docs/src/design/002-code_style.md

 ## Documenting Code

-For a smilar reason, we encourage devs to properly document their contributions.
+For a similar reason, we encourage devs to properly document their contributions.
 This includes but is not limited to:

 - Using inline comments to explain possibly hard to understand syntax